Numbers up to 10-Digits

 - Observe the different ways of placing commas in the number 5000000000: International Place Value System: 5,000,000,000; Indian Place Value System: 5,00,00,00,000

-- Observe the different names according to the Indian Number System and the International Number System:
+- Observe the different names of numbers according to the Indian Number System and the International Number System given below:

 - One Lakh is equal to One Hundred Thousand